- You want to spend how much on a keyboard?!?

 Shake it to the left, now shake it to the right

 Because this mouse is so customizable, I didn’t need a keyboard with a lot of customization.
 I use a fair number of keyboard shortcuts, but the more I can do with my mouse, the better.
-I find multiple monitors necessitate using a mouse.
+Multiple monitors necessitate using a mouse.
 I need to use my mouse, so if I’ve got my hand on it, I might as well be as productive with it as I can.

-Having seven customizable buttons is great—far more than most mice out there.
+Having seven customizable buttons is fantastic—far more than most mice out there.
 But if you hold the gesture button and make a gesture with the mouse, you have four more buttons!
 Right now, I have it set up in the following way:

 - Gesture Button + move mouse up = show desktop